Country Profile: Aruba

 Government

-Aruba operates as a parliamentary democracy within the Kingdom of the Netherlands, obtaining full internal autonomy in 1986.
-The government consists of an elected prime minister and a unicameral legislature (Staten) with 21 members.
-The Dutch monarch is the head of state, represented by a governor-general.
-The legal framework is based on Dutch civil law, and citizens enjoy universal suffrage starting at age 18.
+Aruba operates as a parliamentary democracy within the Kingdom of the Netherlands, obtaining significant autonomy in 1986.
+Its capital is Oranjestad, and the government is led by a Prime Minister and a unicameral legislature known as the Staten.
+Aruba has a legal system based on Dutch civil law, and its citizenship is linked to the Netherlands.

-- 38.1% - Percentage of women in the legislature
+- 21 - Seats in the legislature (Staten)

 Military and Security